 Soil Testing at UConn

-The University of Connecticut Soil Nutrient Analysis Laboratory (SNAL) has been serving the farmers, greenhouse growers and residents of Connecticut for over 50 years.
-Currently, it is directed by Dr. Thomas Morris and managed by Dawn Pettinelli; Deborah Tyser is our full-time laboratory technician.
-Our Goals The Soil Nutrient Analysis Laboratory has three […]
+The University of Connecticut Soil Nutrient Analysis Laboratory has been serving the farmers, greenhouse growers and residents of Connecticut for over 80 years.
+Our Goals The Soil Nutrient Analysis Laboratory has three major objectives.
+First is to provide an inexpensive means for both agricultural producers and home owners to test their soil fertility and receive […]

 The Health Toll of Immigration